dylanonelson/medium_clone/docs/phases/phase4.md

-# Phase 4: User Feeds
+# Phase 4: Composition view
+I have slotted three days for this phase because it will require research on how to serialize text formatting and rerender it.

 ## Rails
 ### Models

 ### Controllers
-Api::PostsController (feed)

 ### Views
-posts/feed.json.jbuilder

 ## Backbone
 ### Models
+* Story (???)

 ### Collections

 ### Views
-* FeedShow (composite view, contains PostsIndex subview)
+* StoryShow
+* StoryForm

 ## Gems/Libraries
+* ???